 What Should I Look for When Choosing a Dentist for Dental Implants?

 While most dentists are general practitioners, some specialize in oral surgery procedures, including dental implants.
-In our office, we focus a large portion of our practice on fixing bridges, placing veneers, tooth extractions, and dental implants.
-Other practices, in comparison, may not have the extensive training our team does, so it’s important to ask when choosing your dental surgeon.
+In our dental office, we focus a large portion of our dental office on fixing bridges, placing veneers, tooth extractions, and dental implants.
+Other dental offices, by comparison, may not have the extensive training our team does, so it’s important to ask when choosing your dental surgeon.

 Does Insurance Cover Dental Implants?